 Chihuahua Pug exercise

 Although if your Chug has inherited more of their Chihuahua parentage, you may need to increase this.
-An under-exercised or bored dog can lead to problems with destructive behaviour.
+An under-exercised or bored dog can lead to problems with destructive behavior.
 Keep this in mind depending on the energy of your dog.
 Pug parents tend to be greedy eaters, so keeping your dog to a healthy weight is essential for its long-term health.

 Chihuahua Pug grooming

-Chihuahua Pug health
+Chihuahua and Pug health

 Even though crossing two breeds of dogs may lower the chances that their puppies will develop the inherent health issues of their parents, it is not necessarily true.
 All mixed-breeds are susceptible to the same conditions that affect their parents.
 Regarding what may affect your Chug, it is the Pug parent that has the most challenging concerns.

-If you are getting a Chug puppy from a reputable breeder, they should be able to tell you about the parents’ health.
+If you are getting a Chug puppy from a reputable breeder, they should tell you about the parents’ health.
 However, here are some possible health problems;

 - Breathing and respiratory difficulties

-- Joint problems
+- Joint problems including hip dysplasia

 - Eye problems